Carnegie Junior Fellows Program

-- Middle East Studies – Native or near-native Arabic language skills essential.
+- Middle East Program – Native or near-native Arabic language skills essential

-- South Asian Studies –Applicants should be comfortable with quantitative data manipulation as well as posess an interest in military issues.
+- South Asia Program – Applicants should be comfortable with quantitative data manipulation as well as posess an interest in military issues

-- Asian Studies – Mandarin Chinese reading skills a huge plus.
+- Asia Program – Mandarin Chinese reading skills a huge plus

-- Russian/Eurasian Studies – Excellent Russian language skills required.
+- Russian/Eurasian Program – Excellent Russian language skills required.